Prodigy-Hacking/TheFAQMan/README.md

+A FAQ bot
-The FAQ bot for ProdigyMathGameHacking Discord Server Developed by BoredFish
+Developed by BoredFishRE